TheKernalBlog/TheKernalBlog/_posts/2023-01-18-An-Extremely-Brief-History-Of-Linux-From-1991-To-1993.md

  `Linus (torvalds@kruuna.helsinki.fi)`

  `PS.
 Yes - it's free of any minix code, and it has a multi-threaded fs.
-It is NOT portable (uses 386 task  switching etc), and it probably never will support anything other than AT-harddisks, as that's all I have :-(.'
+It is NOT portable (uses 386 task  switching etc), and it probably never will support anything other than AT-harddisks, as that's all I have :-(.`

-  '— Linus Torvalds'
+  `— Linus Torvalds`

 A month later, Linus releases Linux 0.01 under his own license, which stated that the, "Full source must be available" and that "You may not distribute this for a fee".
 The entire license was only less than 200 words, and managed to stick around for a whole year's worth of time.